bethmrobertson/bethmrobertson.github.io/New_House_Electricity_Project.md

 Next, I gathered our electricity usage info from the ComEd site and entered it into an Excel spreadsheet.
 Then I pulled our personal temperature data, captured by our weather station and synced on the Ambient Weather Network.
 This left a gap in the temperature information of a few months when N lived there and we didn’t have the weather station.
 So I pulled temperature data from O’Hare airport (which is not too far away) through the NOAA Center for Environmental Information.
 It turned out that getting all of the temperature information into Excel was going to be a tedious exercise since the timeframes from O’Hare and ComEd weren’t the same.
-So I changed to from Excel to Python to build the final dataset that contained all three inputs.
+So I changed from Excel to Python to build the final dataset that contained all three inputs.

 **Cleaning and Analyzing the Data**
 I pulled the date and cost from the ComEd data, and the min, max, and mean of the O’Hare and Ambient temperature datasets.
 Once I fixed the names of the columns, I combined all three datasets by date using an outer merge in Python.
 Then, using Seaborn, I plotted a few different combinations until I settled on the average temperature vs. the average usage by day.
 This told me that the electricity usage was definitely tied to the temperature.
 But what about the other questions - did human or dog guests impact usage significantly?